6DammK9/nai-anime-pure-negative-prompt/ch02/any3_qqid.md

 - However, *due to an incident after the initial release of this article*, **some mystery remains** even I have gathered such amount of information.
 However it doesn't affect the proof, and the model in the HF mirror is still legit.

-- Also, just forget any future version (e.g. [v4](https://huggingface.co/andite/anything-v4.0)).
+- Also, just forget any future version.
 Insider told me even v3.1 doesn't even published.

 ![img/22102403-1663800267-512-512-8-256-20230110232907.png](img/22102403-1663800267-512-512-8-256-20230110232907.png)